Practical Hints for Living in Memphis

 Banking & Money

 Overseas money orders and bank drafts can sometimes take several days to clear.
 Make sure such a deposit has been credited to your account before you write a check for this money.
-To write checks in stores, you need a Tennessee ID card or driver's license.
-You may obtain a Tennessee ID at any Driver’s License Office (in the Hickory Ridge Mall—renewal of license and issuance of ID only; at 6340 Summer Avenue; or 3200 E. Shelby Drive).
-For directions, go to Mapquest.
+To write checks in stores, you need to show ID (Temporary Driver License, Temporary State ID or passport).
+You may obtain a Temporary Driver License or ID at a Driverís License Office.

-Credit cards are good for building up a credit record, and as another form of identification.
+Credit cards are good for building up a credit record.
 Beware, credit cards can also be your doom.
 You should always try to pay off the entire bill each month.
-If you don't, you will start paying an incredible interest rate, some of which reach over 20%.
-Also beware of paying for phone orders by giving your credit card number over the phone unless YOU called to place an order.
-NEVER give out your credit card number to someone who calls you on the phone.
-Sometimes people will take your number and charge things to your account.
-If this happens, call the credit card company immediately.
+If you donít, you will start paying interest.
+NEVER give out your credit card number or bank account information to someone who calls you on the phone.
+Such people will take your number and charge things to your account.
+If this happens, call your credit card company immediately.

-Tips (gratuities) are a fact of life in the U.S. Most waiters and waitresses are paid low wages because they are expected to make tips.
+Tips (gratuities) are a fact of life in the U.S. Most waiters and waitresses are paid very low wages because they are expected to make tips.
 15-20% of the bill is a standard tip.
 You can tip more if the service was excellent or less if it was not.
-Tips are not expected in fast food and carry-out restaurants.
-Tips are either left on the table or added to the total on the credit card receipt by you.
-Also tip: delivery people (e.g. for items such as pizza [10-20%]), hair stylists (20%), cab drivers (10-20%), sky caps at airport ($1 a bag).
+Tips are not expected in fast food and carryout restaurants.
+Tips are either left on the table or added to the total by you on the credit card receipt.
+Also tip: delivery people, e.g. for items such as pizza (10-20%), hair stylists (20%), cab drivers (10-20%).

 "Dutch Treat" means that each person pays for him- or herself when going out to dinner, movies, clubs, etc. with friends.
 It is wise to be prepared to pay for your own meal whenever you go out.